mozart-analytics/grails-docker/README.md

 # Optimized Grails Container #

 Docker image that will bootstrap an environment for running a Grails application using the Docker optimized phusion/baseimage as a base and its related scripts for init and destroy.
-By default, it will run the Grails app using the `run-war` directive which is the most optimized way of running Grails.
+By default, it will run the Grails app using the `prod run-war` directive which is the most optimized way of running Grails.

 More info about [phusion/baseimage](https://github.com/phusion/baseimage-docker).